olpeh/olpeh.github.io/_drafts/react-suspense.md

 I wanted to give these features a try in a real world project.
 My plan was to try it out in one project and if it would improve the performance or the user experience, I would take it into use in other projects as well.
-At my current project work, we have 4 projects using React.
+At my current project work, we have 4 different projects of varying sizes using React.

 ## Getting Started with Suspense